 Welcome to Split, capital of Dalmatia and the second-largest town in all of Croatia.
 Thanks to the unstoppable style of its natives, this bustling city-by-the-sea is a fantastic place to visit and one of Eastern Europe's best-kept secrets.

+Life returns to the streets once the day's heat subsides.
+Refreshed by Mother Nature and dressed for dinner, it's time to hit the town for round two.
 If you long for the thrum of the walled city, let yourself be invited in by the unmistakably trendy stone arches of Zinfandel, a wine and tapas bar (Marka Marulića 2, 8 a.m. - 1 a.m.).
 Or for great seafood surrounded by classic elegance, grab an outdoor table at Bajamonti on the gorgeous Square of the Republic (Marmontova 3, 8 a.m. - 1 a.m.).
-But location is everything, and you can't go wrong with food here–especially fresh fish and olive oil–so don't be afraid to wander the lanes and step into any konoba (tavern) that calls to you.
+But location is everything, and you can't go wrong with food here--especially fresh fish and olive oil--so don't be afraid to wander the lanes and step into any konoba (tavern) that calls to you.

 Want to see the best of the Dalmatian Coast?
 Join us for a week-long biking or hiking tour through this Mediterranean paradise!